aguairon/project-01/README.md

 The game is a version of the reversi game, a strategy game for two players played on a 8 X 8 board.
 Each player has 32 disks, either red or black.
 The players take turns to place on the board.
 The player can only place a disk on a empty square that will result on an opponent's piece, or a row of opponent's pieces, to be flanked by the players disks.
 The surrounded pieces are then swapped for the player's disks.
 The player that first runs out of disks wins.

 ### Controls
-There are two buttons on the starter page to choose single player or two-player option.
-On the single player option you will play against the computer
 In order to place a disk just click on a square.
 If it is a valid move it will place the disk of your colour.
 If not it will show, for a second, a shadow of a disk.
 There is also a button to restart the game.